Dark Sky alternatives for Android weather watchers

 If you’re a weather geek, you probably already know that Dark Sky, one of the most popular weather apps around, has been acquired by Apple and is probably being integrated into iOS 14.
-As a result, anyone who uses an Android device and has the Dark Sky app is going to lose access on July 1st.
+As a result, anyone who uses an Android device and has the Dark Sky app is going to lose access on August 1st.
+(It was originally going to go away on July 1st, but the shutdown was delayed a month.)
 In addition, a variety of other apps (some not even weather-related) will lose access to the Dark Sky API.

 If you’re an Android user with Dark Sky and you’re wondering where to go now for your weather report, there are a few alternatives to choose from.
 But first, here are a couple of things to consider.